Kelvinfx254/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6, Create a script that creates a directory named my first directory in the /tmp/ directory.
 Task 7, Move the file betty from /tmp/ to /tmp/my first directory.
 Task 8, Delete the file betty.
-Task 9, Delete the directory my_first_directory that is in the /tmp directory.
+Task 9, Delete the directory my first directory that is in the /tmp directory.
+Task 10, Write a script that changes the working directory to the previous one.